purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/rental-search-ranking.md

 - **Baseline:** We can start with deep learning with fully connected layers as a baseline.
 The model outputs a number within [0, 1] and presents the likelihood of booking.
 - **Improvement:** To further improve the model, we can also use other more modern network architectures, i.e., Variational AutoEncoder or Denoising AutoEncoder.
 Read more about [Variational Autoencoder](https://arxiv.org/abs/1312.6114).

+> **User Data**: This includes user-specific features such as age, gender, number of previous bookings, favorite places, and other relevant attributes.
+>
+> **Search Query**: This includes the user's search preferences, which can be encoded using text embeddings.
+These embeddings capture the semantic meaning of the search terms used by the user.
+>
+> **Listing Data**: This includes attributes of the listing such as listing ID, number of bedrooms, list of amenities, location (latitude and longitude), and other relevant features.
+>**Variational AutoEncoder (VAE)**: VAEs can be used for generating new data samples that resemble the training data.
+They are particularly useful for capturing the underlying distribution of the data.
+This can be beneficial for handling new listings with limited data.
+>
+>**Denoising AutoEncoder (DAE)**: DAEs are designed to reconstruct the original input from a corrupted version of it.
+This helps the model learn robust features that are less sensitive to noise in the data.
 # Appendix

 ## Example: Offline Metrics